mramshaw/Cloud_Django/README.md

     $ kubectl apply -f ./polls.yaml
     Warning: kubectl apply should be used on resource created by either kubectl create --save-config or kubectl apply deployment "polls" configured
-    service "polls" unchanged
+    Warning: kubectl apply should be used on resource created by either kubectl create --save-config or kubectl apply service "polls" configured
     $

-The warning is because this resource were created with `kubectl create`.
+The warnings are because these resources were created with `kubectl create`.
 If we change the replicas back to 1 and run `kubectl apply` again:

     $ kubectl apply -f ./polls.yaml
     deployment "polls" configured